samuel-buchanan/basic_RNAseq/README.md

 Trimmomatic -> STAR      -> HTSeq UNION -> Deseq2

 I ended up doing things a little differently than in the final paper.
 They did surrogate variable analysis where I did plain differential expression, comparing the pre-surgery timepoint to the post-surgery one for every patient.
 I was able to find several of the same genes they point out in their paper, many having to do with inflammatory processes.

+I used my school's computing cluster as well as RStudio for the DESeq2 analysis.